goatslacker/alt/docs/testing/stores.md

  // you can use any assertion library you want import {assert} from 'chai';

+// These testing utils will auto stub the stuff that alt.createStore does import AltTestingUtils from 'alt/utils/AltTestingUtils';

 describe('PetStore', () => {
   it('listens for buy a pet action', () => {
     // get initial state of store